akiidjk/DiscordCTFHelper/docs/RAD_en.md

    - When the event starts, the bot automatically tags members with the associated role in the CTF channel, sending a start message.
    - When the event ends, the bot sends an alert message and automatically moves the channel to the “CTF Archived” category, organizing past events.
 5. **Configuration of categories and roles**:
-   - Configuration command to define the category of active CTFs, the category of archived CTFs, and the minimum role required to manage CTFs (based on role position).
+   - Configuration command to define the category of active CTFs, the category of archived CTFs, and the role required to manage CTFs (based on role position).
-   - Only users with the minimum role or higher can create new CTF events.
+   - Only users with the role manager can create new CTF events.

 ## Non-functional requirements